PostHog/posthog.com/contents/handbook/product/paid-features.md

 * Itinitally we should make upsells and nudges highly noticeable in order to give us stronger signal to validate this approach
 * We should avoid significantly disrupting user's flow through the product unless necessary
-* We should offer the ability for individuals to permenatly dismiss upsells where possible
+* We should offer the ability for individuals to temporarily or permanently dismiss upsells where the experience could be disruptive (example: correlation analysis within funnels).

 ## Who will get access to paid features?